On the residual and profinite closures of commensurated subgroups: Applications to polycyclic groups

 from which it follows that $h(H\cap A)=h(A)$.
 We deduce that $A/H\cap A$ is torsion.
 However, $G$ is finitely generated, $A/H\cap A$ is abelian and torsion of finite rank, and $G/H\cap A$ is the semidirect product of $A/H\cap A$ by $G/A$.
 In a finitely generated semi-direct product, the normal subgroup is always finitely generated as a normal subgroup.
 Therefore, it follows that $A/H\cap A$ is finite, so $H$ has finite index in $HA=G$. \end{proof}

 \begin{lem} Let $G$ be a finitely generated virtually soluble group.
-Assume that for all subnormal subgroups $H$ of $G$ and all finitely generated $J \leq \mathrm{Comm}_G(H)$, there exists a finite index subgroup $K \leq H$ which is normalized by $J$.
-Then $G$ is polycyclic-by-finite. \end{lem} \begin{proof} Suppose first that $G$ is an $\mathfrak M$-group.
+Assume that for all subnormal subgroups $H$ of $G$ and all finitely generated $J \leq \mathrm{Comm}_G(H)$, there exists a subgroup $K \leq H$ that is normalized by $J$ and has finite index in $H$.
+Then $G$ is virtually polycyclic. \end{lem} \begin{proof} Suppose first that $G$ is an $\mathfrak M$-group.
 Let $H$ be a finitely generated subgroup of the Fitting subgroup $N$ of $G$ such that $h(H)=h(N)$.
 The subgroup $H$ is subnormal, since $N$ is nilpotent, and $\mathrm{Comm}_G(H)=G$, by Lemma~\ref{lem:pk3}.
+Let $J$ denote the join $H[N,N]$ of $H$ with the commutator subgroup of $N$.
+Then $J$ also satisfies $\mathrm{Comm}_G(J)=G$ but is now subnormal of defect at most $2$.

-By hypothesis, there is a normal subgroup $K$ of $G$ which has finite index in $H$.
+By hypothesis, there is a normal subgroup $K$ of $G$ which has finite index in $J$.
 The quotient $N/K$ is then an $\mathfrak M$-group of Hirsch length $h(N/K)=h(N)-h(K)=0$ and so is a \v{C}ernikov group.
 Therefore by \v{C}ernikov's theorem \cite[1.4.1]{LennoxRobinson} there is a characteristic abelian subgroup $B/K$ of finite index in $N/K$.
 The group $G$ is finitely generated, $B$ is normal in $G$, and $G/B$ is finitely presented.
 We thus deduce that $B/K$ is finitely generated as a normal subgroup of $G/K$.
-It follows that $B/K$ and hence $N/K$ are finite.
-Hence $N$ is polycyclic, and $G$ is polycyclic-by-finite as required.
+It follows that $B/K$ and we deduce that $N/J$ is finite which implies that $N/[N,N]$ is finitely generated.
+Hence $N$ is polycyclic, and $G$ is virtually polycyclic as required.

 Let us now suppose toward a contradiction that $G$ is not an $\mathfrak M$-group.
 By Proposition~\ref{prop:phk} (the main theorem of \cite{Kropholler84}), it follows that $G$ has subgroups $K\le J$ such that \begin{itemize} \item $K$ is a normal subgroup of $J$, and \item $J/K$ isomorphic to the lamplighter group $C_p\wr \mathbf Z$ for some prime $p$. \end{itemize} The section $J/K$ is a wreath product which can be identified with the matrix group